sc830/Hercules/README.md

 ### What went well (TEAM): ###
 We were able to accomplish a faily decent amount of UI design during sprint 2, even after running into multiple blocks that we were able to overcome.
-Once we were able to decide on doing local storage we were able to get Firestore fully setup and running at the very end of the sprint.
+Once we were able to decide on doing local storage we were able to get Firestore setup and running at the very end of the sprint.

 Aaron and Kaleb work well together on the front end.
 Julio and Shelby got a lot done on the backend.
 They've been working on it this whole time but this happened to be when their work paid off so we could see the results of it.
 Kacy did well at being a floater/neutral party who could help as needed.
 (Kacy)

+we were able to get the application testing on all team members devices near the end of the sprint, so now all team members can now do their work in an orderly fashion.

 ### What did not go well(TEAM): ###
 It took us till the end of sprint 2 to get any of the backend working, although, now it does seem to be working and we can move forward.